 Now both are united against a common threat, that of the fine-thread nylon drifting net, far out to sea beyond the three-mile limit.
 Returning salmon travel just under the surface of waves, often rolling up to reveal a flash of silver.
 As far as 50 miles off-shore long diaphanous nets entangle them.
-It is thought that if this goes on for a season or two, salmon will become scarce.

-At the present time fishing rights are of great value, owing to the popularity of the sport.
-According to our local paper "a half-mile stretch of river, on one bank only, changed hands for about £50 a yard of bank."
+It is thought that if this goes on for a season or two, salmon the popularity of the sport.
+According to our local paper "a half-mile stretch of river, on one bank only, changed hands for about £50 a yard of bank.'